Vividness of Visual Imagery Questionnaire: Validation

-A meta-analysis of gender differences in 16 comparisons of men and women’s VVIQ scores showed a “slight but reliable tendency for women to report more vivid images than men” (Richardson, 1995).
-However, Richardson observed that randomizing the order of the items "abolishes the effects of gender" [as a confound], suggesting that the gender differences themselves are determined by psychosocial factors rather than by biological ones (p.177).
+A meta-analysis of gender differences in 16 comparisons of men and women’s VVIQ scores showed a “slight but reliable tendency for women to report more vivid images than men”.
+However, Richardson observed that randomizing the order of the items "abolishes the effects of gender" [as a confound], suggesting that the gender differences themselves are determined by psychosocial factors rather than by biological ones.